Weight: 7.8 lbs

 Graco is an economy brand, and you get what you pay for.
 Their strollers are okay, but generally heavier, bulkier, and more “plasticky” than others.
 On the plus side, any SnugRide car seat will click firmly into place with any Graco Click Connect stroller.

 So that’s good.

-Your lightweight stroller options: Their basic car seat “frame stroller” is the SnugRider Elite ($99), below or the SnugRider 3 Elite ($129 — the 3-wheeled version, which is a little bit lighter) — both of these are for use JUST with a car seat.
-They have a huge storage basket, are super lightweight and very easy to fold and heave into your car.
-They are very popular for the first year of life — and something we highly recommend, especially if your other primary stroller is quite heavy/full size.
+Your lightweight stroller options: Their basic car seat “frame stroller” is the SnugRider Elite ($109).
+This stroller can only be used with a car seat.
+It has a huge storage basket, is super lightweight and very easy to fold and heave into your car.
+Frame strollers are very popular for the first year of life — and something we highly recommend, especially if your other primary stroller is quite heavy/full size.

-Your “bigger stroller” options: Graco offers three main travel system strollers which include the Uno2Duo double stroller, the popular Modes/Modes 3 Lite (and all of its variations) and the FastAction Fold (and all of its variations).
-Read more about these in “Favorite Strollers.”
+Your “bigger stroller” options: Graco offers three main travel system strollers which include the popular Modes/Modes 3 Lite (and all of its variations) and the FastAction Fold (and all of its variations).
+Read more about the Graco Modes in “Favorite Strollers.”

-Again, the benefit is that these strollers are all guaranteed to work well with the SnugRide car seat.
+Again, the benefit of buying a Graco stroller is that they are all guaranteed to work well with the SnugRide car seat.
 As previously stated, not many other stroller manufacturers make car seat adapters for the SnugLock or Click Connect (although more now than did in previous years), so if you’ve got your eye on the UPPAbaby stroller, for example, you won’t be able to use it with this car seat.
 Don’t say I didn’t warn ya. 😉 *Always check with the stroller manufacturer for compatibility before you buy because they change quite often.